Skip to content

 $@

-Using the dev QoS
+Using the dev QoS for short GPU jobs

-The dev QoS is designed for faster turnaround of short jobs than is usually available through the production QoS.
+The dev QoS is designed for faster turnaround of short GPU jobs than is usually available through the production QoS.
 It is subject to a number of restrictions:

 • 4 hour maximum walltime